pingcap/docs-cn/tidb-cloud/tidb-cloud-intro.md

 - TiDB VPC (Virtual Private Cloud)

-    For each TiDB Cloud cluster, all TiDB nodes and auxiliary nodes, including TiDB Operator nodes, logging nodes, and so on, are deployed in an independent VPC.
+    For each TiDB Cloud cluster, all TiDB nodes and auxiliary nodes, including TiDB Operator nodes and logging nodes, are deployed in an independent VPC.

 - TiDB Cloud Central Services